auth0/angular-auth0/README.md

 This module provides a thin wrapper for [auth0.js](https://auth0.com/docs/libraries/auth0js).

-### This is angular-auth0 v2 which is to be used with auth0.js v8 and higher.
-For use with auth0.js v7, install angular-auth0 v1.
+### This is angular-auth0 v3 which is to be used with auth0.js v9 and higher.

+- For use with auth0.js v8, install angular-auth0 v2.
+- For use with auth0.js v7, install angular-auth0 v1.

 ## Installation